qberry-io/qberryduino-gateway-one/README.md

 ## Known Issues and Missing Important Functions
-After the development, we saw that there are some technical issues as well as some missing functions.
-We aimed to fix these problems with the incoming versions.
+After the development, there are some technical issues as well as some missing functions showed themselves.
+They will be solved with the incoming versions.

 * Memory leaks,
 * Impossible to change the configurations remotely,
+* A couple of dirty blocks of code.

 ## Versioning